suss-vli/suss-vli.github.io/README.md

   - [] Test the workflow
   - [] Setup CI/CD such that the pdf, html and other versions are auto-generated via each commit
   - [] Introduce semantic versions e.g v1.0.0 to track changes
+  - [] Jane suggested using video instead of Gif

 19 August 2022